koenrane/KR-new-site/content/pretense.md

 original_url: https://www.lesswrong.com/posts/FPrt6esZvAKRX2vmQ/pretense
 skip_import: true
 ---

 There's a kind of yearning, to be _that_ person who can do _those_ things - this is self-actualization, yet corrupted.
 I often feel pulled in this way.
-I find myself wanting to be a certain person _now_, to be producing and being and feeling that way _now_, and I catch myself acting, speaking, signalling as if I were there _now_.
+I find myself wanting to be a certain person _now_, to be producing and being and feeling that way _now_, and I catch myself acting, speaking, signaling as if I were there _now_.
 As if I could make people happy by tiling the universe with smiley-faces.

 There's a revulsion that comes with this, for me - the sense of wearing a heavy coat, of playing a role, of acting instead of connecting.
 At times, there _is_ a desire to connect: I begin to speak earnestly, but then comes indecision, a "social acceptance" reflex blunting my emotions and diluting my speech.
 And then, pain, regret, and shame.
 Even now, it looms: Can I even post this?